Frequently Asked Questions

 • The patient must make two oral requests.

-• The written request must be witnessed by at least two people, who, in the presence of the patient, attest that to the best of their knowledge and belief the patient is capable, acting voluntarily, and is not being coerced to sign the request.
-One of the witnesses cannot be a relative of the patient by blood, marriage or adoption; anyone who would be entitled to any portion of the patient’s estate; an owner, operator or employee of a health care facility where the eligible patient is receiving medical treatment or is a resident or the patient’s attending physician.
+• The written request must be witnessed by at least two people, who, in the presence of the patient, attest that to the best of their knowledge and belief, the patient is capable, acting voluntarily, and is not being coerced to sign the request.
+One of the witnesses cannot be a relative of the patient by blood, marriage, or adoption; anyone who would be entitled to any portion of the patient’s estate; an owner, operator, or employee of a health care facility where the eligible patient is receiving medical treatment or is a resident or the patient’s attending physician.

-• The patient may rescind the request at any time.
+• The patient must be deemed capable of self-administering the medication themselves, without assistance.• The patient may rescind the request at any time.

-• If either physician determines the patient may be suffering from a psychiatric or psychological disorder or depression causing impaired judgment, they must refer the patient for evaluation by a state-licensed psychiatrist or psychologist to determine their mental competency.
+• If either healthcare provider determines the patient may be suffering from a psychiatric or psychological disorder or depression causing impaired judgment, they must refer the patient for evaluation by a state-licensed psychiatrist or psychologist to determine their mental competency.
 Medication cannot be prescribed until such evaluation determines the patient is mentally competent.

 • Anyone who falsifies a request, destroys a rescission of a request, or coerces or exerts undue influence on a patient to request medication under the law or to destroy a rescission of such a request commits a Class A felony.
 The law also does not limit liability for negligence or intentional misconduct, and criminal penalties also apply for conduct that is inconsistent with it.